 2. Putsee (Peacemaker, elder) - Peacemaker obviously has to do with peacekeeping activities.
 They/he resolves the issues which could lead to major conflict among his people, negotiating and confronting both sides to reconcile, to eradicate the disorder prevailing in the society and promoting unity and peace among the villagers.
 One appropriate example could be that issue, related to field border disputes among people and even within families.
 Hence, in such a case the 'Putsee' has to intervene to further intercede and rectify the problems as he is equipped with the knowledge of his forebear and fully conversant with the ancestors of his community.
 Similarly, he resolves such kinds of issues by telling them who actually is the right person to receive the legacies or inherit the properties of his ancestors.
 He always remains accountable to his people and consolidates the fragmented groups of people to ensure peace and unity.
 The village councils are often called Putsee in these modern days.

-3. Ampao (Priest) -Today the name Ampao is title to a person serving as pastor in any church whether beyond or within their boundaries.
+3. Ampao (Priest) -Today, the title Ampao is given to a person serving as a pastor in any church whether beyond or within their boundaries.
 Every church member highly values his prestige position.

 4. Kieo Lomei (Doctor) - He or She has the knowledge of local medicines to cure the disease/symptoms of the patients.
-This tradition is still practicing though may not be like those of the olden days.
-He also has the power of repositioning the bones to a normal state of the dislocate parts of the body of individuals.
+This tradition is still practising though may not be like those of the olden days.
+He also has the power of repositioning the bones to a normal state of the dislocated parts of the body of individuals.

 5. Eiah (Priestess and Oracle) - He/she tells the advice or information given by gods which often had a hidden meaning, especially about the future.
 In others words, the priest or priestess through whom the gods were thought to give their messages.

-6. Shoalang-Po (Blacksmith) - This man is skillfully equipped with the technique of coming up many designs of agricultural tools or machineries and different type of weapons for hunting in the olden days.
+6. Shoalang-Po (Blacksmith) - This man is skillfully equipped with the technique of coming up many designs of agricultural tools, machinery and different type of weapons for hunting in the olden days.
 He is an abled person to repair things for the reuse.
 However today, there are many 'Shoalang-Po' with different kinds of techniques making different local cooking and kitchen utensils and many more which are highly utility for the villagers.

 7. Paothieo-Po (Storyteller) - He has the complete knowledge of his ancestors, generations after generations.
 He knows every generation by name and has the capability of digging out events and incidents that took place like 'war'.
-Paothieo-Po points out every bloodlines of each tribal society and clarify the issues related to the ties of the kinship.
-This Paothieo-Po then tells as a story to his Sons and Grand sons which he acquired the knowledge through personal experiences and witnesses and the stories imparted by his Parents and Grandparents.
+Paothieo-Po points out every bloodline of each tribal society and clarifies the issues related to the ties of the kinship.
+He then tells this as a story to his Sons and Grandsons which he acquired the knowledge through personal experiences and witnesses and the stories imparted by his Parents and Grandparents.

 The Names of the Khiamniungans are quite unique and interesting.
-Some of their names have meanings defining personalities whereas, majority of their names doesn't have.
-The Cultural Names appears to be one of the most important traditions to be carried on for these people.
-Especially, the Student Unions are taking initiative for this tradition to be followed, establishing mechanism like passing resolution to mandate the cultural practices of naming the person as their forefathers and ancestors.
+Some of their names have meanings defining personalities.
+The Cultural Name appears to be one of the most important traditions to be carried on for these people.
+Especially, the Student Unions are taking initiative for this tradition to be followed, establishing mechanisms like passing the resolution to mandate the cultural practices of naming the person as their forefathers and ancestors.
 The Lists of their Cultural names are as follows:

 Masculine Personal Cultural Names